tum-gis/3dcitydb-docker-postgis/README.md

 > [3DCityDB Github - https://github.com/3dcitydb](https://github.com/3dcitydb)
 > [CityGML - https://www.citygml.org](https://www.citygml.org/)
 > [3DCityDB and CityGML Hands-on Tutorial - https://www.gis.bgu.tum.de/en/projects/3dcitydb](https://www.gis.bgu.tum.de/en/projects/3dcitydb/#c1425)

+## Quick start
+This section describes how to get a 3DcityDB PostGIS Docker container running as quick and easy as possible.
+1. Install Docker on your system.
+   This step is mandatory.
+   Downloads and detailed instructions for various operating systems can be found here: [https://docs.docker.com/install/](https://docs.docker.com/install/)
+2. Download (Rightclick -> Save target as) and execute one of the *Quickstart scripts*.
+   The Quickstart scripts are meant for Docker newcomers and convenience use.
+They will guide you through the process of setting up a 3DCityDB Docker container.
+There is no previous knowledge on Docker required!
+The scripts will download the 3DCityDB PostGIS Docker image for form [DockerHub](https://hub.docker.com/r/tumgis/3dcitydb-postgis/) for you and interactively request all required configuration.
+  * [quickstart.bat](https://github.com/tum-gis/3dcitydb-docker-postgis/blob/devel/quickstart.bat) for **Windows** operating systems
+  *  [quickstart.sh](https://github.com/tum-gis/3dcitydb-docker-postgis/blob/devel/quickstart.sh) for **Linux** based operating systems

+For detailed usage instructions and examples go to the *How to use this image* section.

 # How to use this image
 In this section you will find information on how to work with the 3DCityDB Docker image.
-The next section describes how to *get started quickly*.
 For a comprehensive description of all *environment variables* and *usage examples* look further below.
 If you are new to Docker, I recommend reading the section on *data storage and persistence*.
-For building your own image scroll to the *build* section at the bottom.
+For building your own image scroll down to the *build* section at the bottom.

-## Quick start
-1. Install Docker on your system.
-   Downloads and detailed instructions for various operating systems can be found here: [https://docs.docker.com/install/](https://docs.docker.com/install/)
-2. Download and execute [quickstart.bat](https://github.com/tum-gis/3dcitydb-docker-postgis/blob/devel/quickstart.bat) for **Windows** operating systems or [quickstart.sh](https://github.com/tum-gis/3dcitydb-docker-postgis/blob/devel/quickstart.sh) for **Linux** based operating systems or use one of the example commands below.
-The *Quickstart scripts* are meant for Docker newcomers.
-They will guide you through the process of setting up a 3DCityDB Docker container.
-No previous knowledge on Docker required!

 ### Example commands
 To quickly get a 3DCityDB instance running on Docker run following command and adapt the